vyos/vyos-documentation/docs/commandtree/operationmode.rst

 Monitor
 ^^^^^^^

-``monitor`` can be used to continually view what is happening on the router.
+``monitor`` can be used to continuously view what is happening on the router.

 .. code-block:: none